Net neutrality in the United States: Opposition to net neutrality

-Opponents to net neutrality include former FCC Commissioner Ajit Pai, the FreedomWorks Foundation, the Reason Foundation, multiple technology companies, VOIP pioneers Daniel Berninger and Jeff Pulver, Electronic Frontier Foundation founder John Perry Barlow, and Citizens Against Government Waste.
+Individuals against net neutrality include former FCC Commissioner Ajit Pai, Daniel Berninger and Jeff Pulver, Marc Andreessen, Robert Kahn, Peter Thiel, MIT Media Lab founder Nicholas Negroponte, Internet engineer and former Chief Technologist for the FCC David Farber, and Nobel Prize economist Gary Becker.

-Prominent opponents also include Netscape founder and venture capitalist Marc Andreessen, co-inventor of the Internet Protocol Bob Kahn, PayPal founder and Facebook investor Peter Thiel, MIT Media Lab founder Nicholas Negroponte, Internet engineer and former Chief Technologist for the FCC David Farber, and Nobel Prize economist Gary Becker.
+Nonprofit organizations opposed to net neutrality include FreedomWorks, the Reason Foundation, and Citizens Against Government Waste.

 Organizations and companies that oppose net neutrality regulations include several major technology hardware companies, cable and telecommunications companies, hundreds of small internet service providers, various think tanks, several civil rights groups, and others.

 Companies such as Verizon, AT&T, and Comcast are some of the biggest opponents to net neutrality.
 In fact, since 2005 these companies have lobbied three times as much in opposition to net neutrality as the likes of Google and Microsoft have lobbied for it.
 The statistics show that from 2005 to 2013, anti-neutrality companies filed 427 reports to lobby against net-neutrality, compared to just 176 reports filed by those for it.

 Opponents argue that net neutrality would benefit industry lobbyists, and not consumers due to the potential of regulatory capture with policies that protect incumbent interests.
 Former hedge fund manager turned journalist Andy Kessler has argued, the threat of eminent domain against the telecommunication providers, instead of new legislation, is the best approach by forcing competition and better services.
 One print ad frames the Hands Off the Internet message in pro-consumer terms.
 "Net neutrality means consumers will be stuck paying more for their Internet access to cover the big online companies' share," the ad claims.